HELP: How to contribute?

-7) If you want to submit Perl 5 solutions then you should create a folder perl5 (if not already created).
-Similarly if you want to submit Perl 6 solutions then you should create a folder perl6 (if not already created).
+7) If you want to submit Perl solutions then you should create a folder perl (if not already created).
+Similarly if you want to submit Raku solutions then you should create a folder raku (if not already created).

 8) Change into your relevant folder depending on your choice.

 9) Now you are ready to add your solutions.
-If it is for the first challenge then create a file named ch-1.pl or ch-1.p6 or ch-1.sh.
-Similarly, if it is for the second challenge then create a file named ch-2.pl or ch-2.p6 or ch-2.sh.
+If it is for the Task #1 then create a file named ch-1.pl or ch-1.p6 or ch-1.sh.
+Similarly, if it is for the Task #2 then create a file named ch-2.pl or ch-2.p6 or ch-2.sh.

 10) Once you are happy with your solutions, you should add it to the repository.
 First go back to root of the repository and then fire the command below:

 13) Now go to your forked repository in GitHub web portal https://github.com/joe-blog/perlweeklychallenge-club